xtmtd/PLWS/README.md

 ![image](https://raw.githubusercontent.com/xtmtd/image/master/WGS_pipeline.png)
 ----------------------------------------------------------------------------------------------------------------------------------------
 All four bash scripts are only tested in Centos operating system, and may be available for other Linux systems.
 Their functions are described below.
-  1. script1_Genome_assembly.sh: Script 1 performs main rapid genome assembly steps, i.e. read quality trimming and normalization (BBtools),  error correction (Lighter), multi-k-mer assembly (Minia3), reduction of heterozygous contigs (Redundans), scaffolding (BESST), gap filling (GapCloser) and BUSCO assessment (BUSCO).
+  1. script1_Genome_assembly.sh: Script 1 performs main rapid genome assembly steps, i.e. read quality trimming and normalization (BBtools), multi-k-mer assembly (Minia3), reduction of heterozygous contigs (Redundans), scaffolding (BESST), gap filling (GapCloser) and BUSCO assessment (BUSCO).
   2. script2_BUSCO_extraction.sh: Script 2 extracts single-copy orthologs (BUSCOs) from previous BUSCO assessments and generates nuclotide/protein alignment matrices of 50%-100% completeness (MAFFT, trimAl and FASconCAT-G) and partitioning schemes for phylogenetic analyses.
   3. script3_UCE_probe_design.sh: Script 3 can design UCE probe with tools art, BBtools, faToTwoBit and stampy.
   4. script4_UCE_extraction.sh: Script 4 extracts UCE loci from genome assemblies and generates alignment matrices of 50%-100% completeness and partitioning schemes for phylogenetic analyses.
 Tools faToTwoBit and FASconCAT are required.